OctopusDeploy/docs/docs/administration/spaces/index.md

 ## Disable the Default Space {#disable-the-default-space}

-You can disable the default space. <!-- do we need content explaining any ramifications? -->
+You can disable the default space. <!-- content explaining the ramifications goes here -->

 1. Navigate to {{Configuration,Spaces}} and select the default space.
 1. Expand the **Task Queue Status** section and select the Stop task queue checkbox, and click **SAVE**.